Think of some of the greatest pairs in history.

 Number of leads refers to calculating how many leads you generate in total from any particular LinkedIn ad campaign.

-It is one of the most important ad metrics as the fundamental purpose of any marketing channel is to generate as many leads as possible.
+It is one of the most important Linkedin metrics to track as the fundamental purpose of any marketing channel is to generate as many leads as possible.

 Cost Per Lead(CPL) or Cost Per Acquisition(CPA) is the total money you spend for generating a qualified lead - if your campaign has a CTR of 20% only a small portion of those users will eventually sign up for your product.